Goat Cheese, Baguette & a Martini Lemon

 I made the salad because I felt guilty about skipping greens.

-It started as an afterthought: arugula, a few slices of day-old bread, maybe a vinaigrette if I had the energy.
+It started as an afterthought: arugula, a few slices of day-old bread, maybe a quick vinaigrette.

 I made dinner with what I had in the fridge